-Although the results presented here already have far-reaching educational policy consequences, the question remains whether the impact that gifted students have on their peers is limited to academic achievement during the time spent together or whether it has longer-term consequences beyond that time?
-Linking our data with administrative data of the educational system allows us to follow the educational career of around 75 percent of students beyond the period of compulsory schooling.
-Attrition is almost exclusively due to individuals not having yet completed compulsory education (that is, the last two school cohorts in the data).
+Although the results presented here already have far-reaching educational policy consequences, the question remains whether the impact that gifted students have on their peers is limited to academic achievement during the time spent together, or whether it has longer-term consequences beyond that time?
+Linking our data with administrative data of the educational system allows us to follow the educational career of around 75% the students beyond the period of compulsory schooling.
+Attrition is almost exclusively due to individuals not having yet completed compulsory education (i.e., the last two school cohorts in the data).
 Specifically, we are interested in whether the presence of a talented peer in the class influences the peers' educational choices.
 In Switzerland, tracking into a vocational track or academic track occurs after compulsory education, when students are about 16 years old.
-A minority (less than 20 percent) of the students opt for the selective academic track (baccalaureate schools), and the majority
+A minority (less than twenty percent) of the students opt for the selective academic track (baccalaureate schools) and the majority (two third of a cohort) choses a vocational track, which in the region under observation is usually offered in the form of apprenticeships.